 We discuss the considerable literature that has developed in recent years providing rigorous evidence on how industrial policies work.
 This literature is a significant improvement over the earlier generation of empirical work, which was largely correlational and marred by interpretational problems.
 On the whole, the recent crop of papers offers a more positive take on industrial policy.
 We review the standard rationales and critiques of industrial policy and provide a broad overview of new empirical approaches to measurement.
 We discuss how the recent literature, paying close attention to measurement, causal inference, and economic structure, is offering a nuanced and contextual understanding of the effects of industrial policy.
-We re-evaluate the East Asian experience with industrial policy in light of recent results.
-Finally, we conclude by reviewing how industrial policy is being reshaped by a new understanding of governance, a richer set of policy instruments beyond subsidies, and the reality of deindustrialization.
+We reviewing how industrial policy is being reshaped by a new understanding of governance, a richer set of policy instruments beyond subsidies, and the reality of de-industrialization.